Task Vectors, Learned Not Extracted: Performance Gains and Mechanistic Insight: Experiments

 \subsection{Superior Performance of Learned Task Vectors}

-\myparagraph{Consistent performance superiority of LTV} Following \citet{hendel-etal-2023-context} and \citet{todd2024functionvectorslargelanguage}, we first add the TV to the last token hidden state at all layers of Llama3.1-8B, and report the average performance across datasets in \autoref{fig:layer_last}.
+\myparagraph{Consistent performance superiority of LTVs} Following \citet{hendel-etal-2023-context} and \citet{todd2024functionvectorslargelanguage},we first inject the TVs at one layer at a time, iterating over all layers of Llama3.1-8B, and report the average performance across datasets in \autoref{fig:layer_last}.
 The results show that our LTV not only consistently outperforms the baseline methods at all layers, but also matches or even surpasses ICL performance—particularly when injected at early layers of both models.
-The high accuracy achieved by the LTV also makes it a viable parameter-efficient finetuning (PEFT) method \citep{wu2024reftrepresentationfinetuninglanguage,subramani2022extractinglatentsteeringvectors,turner2024steeringlanguagemodelsactivation}, since it involves optimizing exactly $d$ parameters, which is lower than for most existing PEFT strategies.
+The high accuracy achieved by LTV also makes it a viable parameter-efficient finetuning (PEFT) method \citep{wu2024reftrepresentationfinetuninglanguage,subramani2022extractinglatentsteeringvectors,turner2024steeringlanguagemodelsactivation}, since it involves optimizing exactly $d$ parameters, which is lower than most existing PEFT strategies.
+To demonstrate the potential of LTV as a PEFT method, we compare it against two widely used baselines—Prefix Tuning \citep{li2021prefixtuningoptimizingcontinuousprompts} and LoRA \citep{hu2021loralowrankadaptationlarge}—under a comparable parameter budget on SST-2.
+Specifically, we apply prefix tuning to the key and value projections of all heads at the first layer of Llama3.1-8B with prefix length $2$, introducing exactly $d$ trainable parameters.
+Likewise, we apply LoRA to the output projection at the first layer with rank $r=1$, yielding $2d$ parameters.
+We then compare these baselines with injecting a single layer update at the last-token position of layer $0$ ($d$ parameters).
+Beyond accuracy, we track mean latency and FLOPs per training or inference sample, and peak memory per training or inference epoch.
+As summarized in \Cref{tab:peft}, LTV achieves the strongest performance and best training-time efficiency, and its inference-time FLOPs and memory cost are only marginally higher than prefix tuning, which demonstrates its potential as a competitive PEFT method.

-\myparagraph{Accuracy of Late-Layer Injection} Another notable trait of the LTV is that it still achieves nontrivial performance when trained and injected at late layers, despite an overall decreasing trend with depth.
+\myparagraph{Accuracy of late-layer injection} Another notable trait of LTVs is that they still achieve nontrivial performance when trained and injected at late layers, despite an overall decreasing trend with depth.
 This contrasts with Vanilla TV and FV, which show severely degraded accuracy beyond a certain depth as reported in prior work \citep{li2024incontextlearningstatevector, todd2024functionvectorslargelanguage}.
 Our results therefore challenge the idea that a critical depth threshold exists beyond which layers cannot utilize the injected TV.
 We further analyze the mechanism enabling LTVs at different depths to take effect in \Cref{sec:linear}.